Deborah Jowitt

-Deborah Jowitt is an American dance critic, author, and choreographer.
+Deborah Jowitt (born 1934) is an American dance critic, author, and choreographer.
 Her career in dance began as a performer and choreographer.
 Jowitt has received several awards for her work, including a Bessie (New York Dance and Performance Award) for her work in dance criticism.

+Early life

+Jowitt was born in 1934, hailing from California.

+Career

-Beginning in 1967, she wrote a weekly dance column for the Village Voice, providing frequent reviews of dance performances in New York City.
+Beginning in 1967, she wrote a weekly dance column for The Village Voice, providing frequent reviews of dance performances in New York City.
 From some time in the 1970s until 1994, the Voice had a page and a half for dance coverage: Jowitt contributed 1600 words or a full page of this, week after week, plus occasional features.
-Collections of her reviews from the Voice and numerous other publications have appeared as books - Dance Beat: Views and Reviews, New York: Marcel Dekker, 1977 and The Dance in Mind: Profiles and Reviews, 1976–1983, Boston: David R. Godine, 1985.
+Collections of her reviews from the Voice and numerous other publications have appeared as books – Dance Beat: Selected Views and Reviews, 1967–1976 and The Dance in Mind: Profiles and Reviews 1976–1983.

-In 2007 her column in the Village Voice was increased in length to 3/4 page, having been earlier reduced to a half-page; in 2008, however, her position as dance critic was converted from full-time to freelance.
-However, Jowitt continues to write 3/4 page reviews for the Voice and writes reviews for the Voice on-line edition.
-She is a faculty member at the Tisch School of the Arts at New York University (NYU).
+In 2007, Jowitt's column in the Village Voice was increased in length to 3/4 page, having been earlier reduced to a half-page; in 2008, her position as dance critic was converted from full-time to freelance.
+However, Jowitt continued to write 3/4 page reviews for the Voice until 2011.
+She was a faculty member at the New York University Tisch School of the Arts.

+Her biography of the dancer Martha Graham, Errand into the Maze, was published in 2024.
+Jowitt took the title from Graham's 1947 ballet of the same name.